 Governor Ivey Proclaims Small Business Saturday

-MONTGOMERY – Governor Kay Ivey has signed a proclamation formally declaring November 24 as Small Business Saturday in Alabama.
-Small Business Saturday is designed to celebrate and support small businesses and the impact they have on Alabama communities.
+MONTGOMERY – Governor Kay Ivey has signed a proclamation to formally declare November 30, 2019 as Small Business Saturday in the state of Alabama.
+This special designation by the governor is intended to celebrate and support small businesses and the impact they have on communities across the state.

-This year marks the eighth anniversary of Small Business Saturday, which is traditionally held the Saturday following Thanksgiving as holiday shopping unofficially kicks off.
+This year marks the tenth anniversary of Small Business Saturday, which is traditionally held as the holiday shopping season unofficially kicks off the Saturday following Thanksgiving.